wp-plugins/social-polls-by-opinionstage/readme.txt

 Follow these steps:

-1. Create a new poll / debate from <a href="http://www.opinionstage.com?ref=wp-v-poll" target="_blank">here</a>
+1. Create a new poll / debate from <a href="http://www.opinionstage.com/new_debate?ref=wp-v-poll" target="_blank">here</a>
-2. Copy the embed ID displayed on the poll
+2. From the poll page, copy the embed ID located near the embed button
 3. Click on the poll icon in the WordPress text editor to open the embed dialog
 4. Paste the ID you copied in the embed dialog